Motyldrogi/fansly-downloader/README.md

 * Then go to the extension page manually or with url **chrome://extensions/** and turn on Developer Mode in the top right corner.
 In the new menu select "Load unpacked" and select the folder with the unzipped files.

 ## Best quality download:
-* Click on an image/video and then at the options (gear icon) in the bottom right select "View in Original Quality" or best quality available.
+* Open an image and click on the dots icon at the top right corner and select "High Quality Media".
 The quality option for images is persistent.
+Videos get always downloaded in the selected quality (gear icon).
 * Now click the download button at the top left to download the file.

 ## Notice: